-

 Nebraska Recurring Startup Events Guide – Updated for 2026

-Entrepreneurship can be lonely, but it doesn’t have to be.
-The Nebraska startup ecosystem hosts a variety of organized events to bring entrepreneurs, experts, community members and resources together in one space.
-Here is a current list of free weekly and monthly gatherings open to the public that encourage collaboration and innovation around the state.
+The Nebraska startup ecosystem hosts a variety of events to bring entrepreneurs, experts, community members and resources together in one space.
+To stay up to date on current offerings, here is an updated list of free weekly and monthly gatherings open to the public that encourage collaboration and innovation around the state.

 -